MAKING FLUTED POINTS WITH THE SOLLBERGER JIG

 By Woody Blackwell

-Photographs courtesy of Dave Rauschenberg
+Sollberger and Photographs courtesy of Dave Rauschenberg

 Fluted points are one of the highlights of lithic technology.
 We all know that they date to the earliest known occupation of the Americas, but for a variety of reasons, the reproduction of fluted points ended about 8,000 years ago.
 That is, until a few master craftsmen such as Don Crabtree and J.B.
 Sollberger began to attempt replications several decades ago.